velesin/jasmine-jquery/README.md

 # jasmine-jquery [![Build Status](https://travis-ci.org/velesin/jasmine-jquery.png)](https://travis-ci.org/velesin/jasmine-jquery)

-jasmine-jquery provides two extensions for [Jasmine](http://pivotal.github.com/jasmine/) JavaScript Testing Framework:
+jasmine-jquery provides two extensions for the [Jasmine](http://pivotal.github.com/jasmine/) JavaScript Testing Framework:

 - a set of custom matchers for jQuery framework
 - an API for handling HTML, CSS, and JSON fixtures in your specs

 ## Installation

 Simply download _jasmine-jquery.js_ from [here](https://raw.github.com/velesin/jasmine-jquery/master/lib/jasmine-jquery.js) and include it in your Jasmine's test runner file (or add it to _jasmine.yml_ file if you're using Ruby with [jasmine-gem](http://github.com/pivotal/jasmine-gem)).
-Remember to include also jQuery library as jasmine-jquery relies on it.
+Remember to also include jQuery library as jasmine-jquery relies on it.

 For Ruby on Rails, use this [gem](https://github.com/travisjeffery/jasmine-jquery-rails) or I recommend to comply with the standard RSpec and Jasmine frameworks dir structure and keep your tests in `spec/javascripts/` dir.
 I put jasmine-jquery (and other libraries like jasmine-ajax) into `spec/javascripts/helpers` dir (so they are automatically loaded) and fixtures into `spec/javascripts/fixtures` dir.

 ## jQuery matchers

-jasmine-jquery provides following custom matchers (in alphabetical order):
+jasmine-jquery provides the following custom matchers (in alphabetical order):

 - `toBeChecked()`
   - only for tags that have checked attribute